-You may instruct the depositary to vote the ordinary shares, including fractional shares or other deposited securities underlying your ADSs at any meeting at which you are entitled to vote pursuant to any applicable law, the provisions of our memorandum and articles of association, and the provisions of or governing the deposited securities.
-Fractional shares will be voted in accordance with our memorandum and articles of association, which provide that fractional shares carry the corresponding fraction of voting rights, as described in the section entitled "Description of Share Capital - Our Post-Offering Memorandum and Articles - Fractional Shares."
+You may instruct the depositary to vote the ordinary shares or other deposited securities underlying your ADSs at any meeting at which you are entitled to vote pursuant to any applicable law, the provisions of our memorandum and articles of association, and the provisions of or governing the deposited securities.
 Otherwise, you could exercise your right to vote directly if you withdraw the ordinary shares.
 However, you may not know about the meeting sufficiently enough in advance to withdraw the ordinary shares.